 Wow!!
 The response to my post has been incredible.
 I’m thrilled to see the conversation come forward truthfully and musician’s being real.
 In a world that is more fake everyday.
 It’s what we need most.
 The post has been “shared” almost 3500 times with 1000s of “likes” & “comments”.
 It’s revealing & concerning.
 I’m also getting constant personal notes from musicians (many you know) sharing their stories.
 Truthfully, they’re heart breaking.
 Some struggling to pay rent, buy food or see a dentist.
 It’s worse than I suspected.
 And always hidden.
 That’s why I decided to reveal MY simple math.

 This colossal revenue loss effects all artists at every level, each in different ways.
 And each have their breaking point.
 If you’re at the top, you’re at the top.
 If you are at the bottom struggling, I can’t imagine how you’d survive.
 Me, I do ok.
 I’ve worked really hard for a few decades, saved my money, invested, paid off my house… So no one needs to feel sorry for me.
 But what it means for ME is having to make up the huge loss in album sales by slugging it out on the road even harder.
 Never home, always away.
 The drives, lugging gear, merch, admin, planes, hotels.
 As I approach 50 I have to admit I find the thought debilitating.
-Is this my breaking point?
-How is this sustainable?
-This is how music streaming is about to effect me.
 For others it’s much worse.

 The comments from all music fans have been supportive, beautiful and kind.
 To them, thank you for being there with us.
 You know who you are ❤ To everyone, don’t feel bad about using streaming services.
 That’s not the issue.
 How little they compensate the creators of the content is the problem.
-I have Spotify and use it sometimes, but less all the time.
-It’s soulless compared to holding a vinyl album lyric sheet in your hands or leafing through the beautiful art/CD package and reading all the albums credits, musicians, studios and artists that worked together to create it.
+I Use streaming services sometimes, but less all the time.
+It’s Feels soulless compared to holding a vinyl album lyric sheet in your hands or leafing through the beautiful art/CD package and reading all the albums credits, musicians, studios and artists that worked together to create it.

 Again, I don’t pretend to understand the deep mechanisms in the machine and I don’t know the answer.
 And shocked that no-one else does.
 It is a global issue.
 This is just my prediction…an explanation to why I believe the landscape of the music you know will change soon.”